VirtusLab/git-machete-intellij-plugin/docs/features.md

 Two of them, `allow-ownership-link` and `call-ws`, have a custom annotation &mdash;
 it's an arbitrary description displayed next to the given branch (in this case, pull request numbers).

-The relation between these branches is determined by indentations &mdash; here single indent is 4 spaces, but a tab can be used as well.
+The syncToRemoteStatus between these branches is determined by indentations &mdash; here single indent is 4 spaces, but a tab can be used as well.

 In the example above, branches `allow-ownership-link` and `call-ws` are children of `develop`, while `build-chain` is a child of `allow-ownership-link`. <br/>
 `master`, in turn, is the parent of `hotfix/add-trigger`. <br/>